 Micellar water is terrific too – and is fantastic for wiping off eye makeup gently.
 Ensure your face is perfectly clean before going to bed!

 2. Try not to squeeze pimples or blackheads.

 BUT if you do anyway (and we all do), make sure you clean your hands well beforehand and wipe with toner or cleanse well afterwards to avoid spreading bacteria.

 3. Only wear makeup when you have too.

-If you’re home on the weekend, go makeup-free and let your skin breath naturally.
+If you’re home on the weekend, go makeup-free and let your skin breathe naturally.

 4. Change your pillowcase often!

 Twice as often as your sheets if your skin is bad, especially in summer.

 All in all, some people are just more likely to suffer with blackheads than others, especially in the nose area.
 The key is to have a good regular skin care regimen to minimise outbreaks.